• Skip to primary navigation

 Different than other quick breads

 This is a dense, moist bread, but it still has enough structure that it can be popped in a toaster.
 That being said, I envisioned it to do double duty as a literal serving of greens, and something that could function like greens on a plate.
-For example, consider using it for things like open faced sandwiches–or just put stuff on it.
-It is 1000 miles away from banana bread, or regular bread for that matter, so be aware of that.
-It is it’s own thing.

-Concentrated nettle flavor–enjoy in small amounts
+Concentrated nettle flavor--enjoy in small amounts

-The flavor of nettles is strong here, strong enough that some people won’t like it.
-Start by lightly toasting a slice of the bread in a skillet, then topping it with sauteed mushrooms, or a mix of something with protein like bacon and greens, or quickly sauteed mushrooms and sausage–you get the idea.
+The flavor of nettles is strong here, strong enough that some people won't like it.
+Start by lightly toasting a slice of the bread in a skillet, then topping it with sauteed mushrooms, or a mix of something with protein like bacon and greens, or quickly sauteed mushrooms and sausage--you get the idea.
 One of our favorite ways to have it was smeared with whipped anchovy butter.

 Stinging nettle bread with black walnuts recipe